ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## send_chunk_header {#send_chunk_header}

-Defines the number of lines, ended with '\n', which are sent before sending chunk to process of the [ExecutablePool](../../engines/table-engines/special/executablepool.md) table engine.
+Defines the number of lines, ended with '\n', which are sent before sending chunk to process of the [Executable/ExecutablePool](../../engines/table-engines/special/executable.md) table engines.

 Possible values: